-We haven’t seen any considerable update or upgrade to Apple’s Mac Pro in a few years.
-Almost a year ago, however, Apple acknowledged the outcry for support of the Mac Pro by teasing that it’s working on an ‘upgradeable’ and ‘modular’ Mac Pro for 2019.
+We haven’t seen much in the way of Mac Pro upgrades or updates in a very long time.
+However, about a year ago, in April 2017, Apple recognized the public outcry for Mac Pro support by hinting that it’s working on a ‘modular’ and ‘upgradeable Mac Pro.

-Wo, we know about when we’re getting the Mac Pro 2019, but what will it look like – given its modular nature?
+So, What will it look like, given its modular nature?
 What will you be able to upgrade?
-Will it look like a souped up HomePod?
+Will the Mac Pro 2019 look like a beefier HomePod?

 Before we dive into these details over the next year or so, we need to lay out the basics.